TritonDataCenter/sdc-cloudapi/docs/admin.md

     datacenter: coal
     objectclass: capilimit
     limit: {"os": "smartos", "check": "os", "by": "ram", "value": "8192"}
-    limit: {"os": "any", "check": "os", "by": "machines", "value": "4"}
+    limit: {"os": "any", "check": "os", "value": "4"}
     EOD

-You can also modify existing capilimit entries (even the old ones used for capi\_limits plugin), and those would also be perfectly valid provisioning\_limits:

-So, for example, if you have an existing limit like:

-    dn: dclimit=coal, uuid=d7425eee-bbb1-4abf-b2b8-95ac1eee832f, ou=users, o=smartdc
-    base: 10
-    datacenter: coal
-    objectclass: capilimit

-The following would modify it in order to add some extra limits for the customer, without removing the "old" limit of 10 machines of `base` image:
+You can also modify existing capilimit entries.
+The following would modify an entry, add some extra limits to the customer:

     sdc-ldap modify << EOD
     dn: dclimit=coal, uuid=d7425eee-bbb1-4abf-b2b8-95ac1eee832f, ou=users, o=smartdc
     changetype: modify
     add: limit
     limit: {"os": "smartos", "check": "os", "by": "ram", "value": "8192"}
     -
     add: limit
-        limit: {"os": "any", "check": "os", "by": "machines", "value": "4"}
+    limit: {"os": "any", "check": "os", "value": "4"}
     EOD

-(As shown, it's exactly the same if the "value of value" is specified using a string or a number; the plugin will take care of converting it into a number when necessary).
+# Appendix B: Upgrading Plugins

+For CloudAPI 8.9.0, the plugin interface was updated to a portable and more stable interface.
+Plugins written to this interface are far less likely to break as CloudAPI's internals change, and the same plugin will work in both CloudAPI and sdc-docker.

+## Configuration

+Configuration of plugins has not changed, with two minor exceptions:

+* capi_limits no longer exists.
+It has long been superceeded by the provision_limits plugin.
+If you are using capi_limits, replace capi_limits in your configuration and replace the names with image filters.
+Here is an
+  example:

+  capi_limits:

+    "name": "capi_limits",
+    "enabled": true,
+    "config": {
+        "datacenter": "coal",
+        "defaults": {
+            "smartos": 20,
+            "nodejs": 25,
+            "ubuntu": 15
+        }
+    }

+  Equivalent provision_limits:

+    "name": "provision_limits",
+    "enabled": true,
+    "config": {
+        "defaults": [
+            { "check": "image", "image": "smartos", "value": 20 },
+            { "check": "image", "image": "nodejs",  "value": 25 },
+            { "check": "image", "image": "ubuntu",  "value": 15 }
+        ]
+    }

+* As you may have noticed in the example above, `datacenter` is no longer needed.
+CloudAPI and sdc-docker already know which datacenter they are in, so a `datacenter` attribute in a plugin configuration is ignored.

+## Code

+The changes required by most code is comparatively small.
+When a plugin is initialized, it received two arguments (api and cfg) instead of the one (cfg).
+`api` is the interface through which all interactions initiated by the plugin are made to CloudAPI. `cfg` behaves as it did before.

+The function signature of the function returned by the initializer function has changed as well.
+The returned function used to take `req`, `res`, and a callback; this was convenient, but unstable, subject to changing CloudAPI internals.
+Now returned functions take `opts` and a callback.
+The `opts` passed to a function are defined by what they do (i.e. allowProvision, postProvision, findOwnerExternalNetwork, and other hooks that are defined in lib/plugin-manager.js).

+Old style:

+    function exampleOldInitializer(cfg) {
+        var defaults = cfg.defaults;
+        return function oldCallback(req, res, next) {
+            ...
+            next();
+        }
+    }

+New style:

+    function exampleNewInitializer(api, cfg) {
+        var defaults = cfg.defaults;
+        return function newCallback(opts, next) {
+            ...
+            next();
+        }
+    }

+Available `api` calls are listed in
+[Provisioning Plugins](#provisioning-plugins).
+For even more detailed information, see `lib/plugin-manager.js`.

+Lastly, checking the URL and HTTP method is no longer required in a plugin.
+Whereas before a plugin might be called when PUTing a machine, not just POSTing, plugins are called within strict contexts.
+So something like this is now
+unnecessary:

+    // Do nothing if we are not provisioning (OLD STYLE) if (!(/\/machines$/.test(req.url) &&
+        req.method.toUpperCase() === 'POST')) {
+        return next();
+    }

+For all of this in action, see `/opt/smartos/cloudapi/plugins/free_tier.js`.
+It is a simple example to understand.

 <p style="min-height: 31px; margin-top: 60px; border-top: 1px solid #ccc; border-bottom: 1px solid #ccc; padding: 10px 0">
 <a rel="license" href="http://creativecommons.org/licenses/by-nd/3.0/"><img alt="Creative Commons License" style="border-width:0;float:left;margin:4px 8px 0 0;" src="https://i.creativecommons.org/l/by-nd/3.0/88x31.png" /></a> <span xmlns:dct="http://purl.org/dc/terms/" href="http://purl.org/dc/dcmitype/Text" property="dct:title" rel="dct:type">Joyent CloudAPI Administrator's Guide</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="http://www.joyent.com" property="cc:attributionName" rel="cc:attributionURL">Joyent, Inc.</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nd/3.0/">Creative Commons Attribution-NoDerivs 3.0 Unported License</a>.